 Dr. Julius Jwan holds Bachelors of Education degree from Moi University could also be another possible candidate.
 He served as a teacher, a university lecturer at Moi University and later a dependable technocrat in curriculum affairs.

-Dr. Jwan holds a PhD and he is the immediate former Director of Kenya institute of curriculum development (KICD).
+Dr. Jwan who holds a PhD and is the immediate former Director of Kenya institute of curriculum development (KICD).
 He also served as a Principal Secretary in the State Department of TVET and Basic Education in the previous regime.

 The Ministry of Education’s Director General, Elyas Abdi is seen and rumored by many as a possible replacement of Dr. Macharia.
 Abdi’s name has always been mentioned in various quarters.

 He was once an official of Kenya Secondary Schools Heads Association (KESSHA) as a principal before moving to ministry of Education.
-Abdi is seen as a candidate who understands teachers’ affairs courtesy of his earlier stint as a principal and KESSHA official.
+Abdi is seen as a candidate who understands teachers’ affairs courtesy of his earlier stint as a principal and KESSHA national official.

 ALSO READ: